adjust/xamarin_sdk/doc/xamarin_android.md

 #### Basic Setup

-Open the source file of your Application class.
-Add the `using` statement at the top of  the file, then add the following call to `Adjust` in the `OnCreate` method of your Application class:
+We recommend using a global android [Application][android_application] class to initialize the SDK.
+If don't have one in your app already, create a class that extends `Application`.

+![][application_class]

+In your `Application` class find or create the `onCreate` method and add the following code to initialize the adjust SDK:

 ```csharp
 using Com.Adjust.Sdk;